 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the pea protein, chickpeas, peas, lentils, sunflower seed meal, flaxseed and alfalfa meal, this looks like the profile of a dry product containing at least a notable amount of meat.
+Even when you consider the protein-boosting effect of the sunflower seed meal and flaxseed, this looks like the profile of a dry product containing a significant amount of meat.

-Castor and Pollux Pristine Grain Free is a dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Castor and Pollux Pristine Grain Free is a dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus receiving 5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.

 The following Castor and Pollux dog food reviews are also posted on this website:

 - Castor and Pollux Organix Butcher and Bushel Dog Food Review (Canned)